neoalienson/01man.com/hexo-blog/source/_posts/2023/Troulbeshooting_Terraform.md

   C --> D[Resource 2 Modification]
   D --> E[Terraform Execution Completed]
 {% endmermaid %}
-This chart shows the Terraform operation with parallelism set to 1.

 When `-parallelism` is not specify, default value is 10.
 The resources are created/modified/destroyed in parallel, allowing for faster execution.
 However, this can also make it more difficult to debug and troubleshoot issues, as multiple resources are executed simultaneously. eg, `terraform apply`:
 {% mermaid %}